-Columbia Basin College offers an Accreditation Commission for Education in Nursing (ACEN) Nursing program.
+Columbia Basin College offers an Accreditation Commission for Education in Nursing (ACEN) Associate Degree in Nursing program.
 The Nursing program prepares students for professional nursing practice through an educational process that combines a rigorous academic curriculum with clinical practice hours.
 Instruction takes place on the Richland campus as well as in partnering healthcare facilities.
 A state-of-art practice lab is available for students to learn and practice clinical skills.
-For more information, call 509.544.8309.
+For more information, call 509-544-8309.